|

 the RCMP doll at Tara's palace and a CPR replica engine at the Fry

-Model Railway exhibit. www.visitdublin.com
+Model Railway exhibit.
+Malahide

 - Malahide Castle and the Talbots.
-The Talbot family occupied the
+The Talbot family occupied

 near Talbot Creek, is open to the public.
 (Richard Talbot of Cloughjordan,